archivesspace/tech-docs/provisioning/domains.md

 ## Step 1: Configuring Your Firewall

-Since using subdomains negates the need for users to access the application directly on ports 8080 and 8081, these should be locked down
+Since using subdomains negates the need for users to access the application directly on ports 8080 and 8081, these should be locked down to access by localhost only.
+On a Linux server, this can be done using iptables:

+     iptables -A INPUT -p tcp -s localhost --dport 8080 -j ACCEPT iptables -A INPUT -p tcp --dport 8080 -j DROP iptables -A INPUT -p tcp -s localhost --dport 8081 -j ACCEPT iptables -A INPUT -p tcp --dport 8081 -j DROP

 ## Step 3: Configuring ArchivesSpace